8hobbies/KamiMod/README.md

 - Allow setting ShowFullTextinRSS in individual pages.
 - Show summary instead of full text in RSS with `showFullTextinRSS = summary`.
 This is useful when pages have `description` set and the blogger intends not adding full text to the RSS feed.

+### Add an option to exclude pages from the RSS feed

+- Setting `params.hiddenFromRSS` to true in the frontmatter of a page to exclude it from the RSS feed.

 ### Remove the use of `accesskey` to improve accessibility

 - [adityatelange/hugo-PaperMod#1494](https://github.com/adityatelange/hugo-PaperMod/pull/1494)